Experience Downtown Auburn, NY

 Visit our entertainment page!

-Shopping opportunities abound with independently-owned shops such as the Finger Lakes Art Coop, Nash’s Art & Framing, Downtown Books & Coffee, Speno Music, Sam’s Shoes, the Liberty Store & more.
+Shopping opportunities abound with independently-owned shops such as the Finger Lakes Art, Nash’s Art & Framing, Downtown Books & Coffee, Speno Music, Sam’s Shoes, the Liberty Store, L.B.
+Lightning Cyclery & more.
 If you’re searching for vintage treasures, shop Dance Hall Antiques and Beautiful Things.
 It could take days to explore all that Auburn and the surrounding area has to offer.
 Visit our shopping page!

 Mixed Use Spaces

 Downtown now offers high-end urban living spaces above storefronts & restaurants.
-Limestone Lofts and apartments in the East Hill neighborhood are a welcome addition for young & retired professionals wanting to live downtown.
-Plaza for the Arts combines retail shops & eateries with business offices & corporate training space in the western entry of the business district.
+Limestone Lofts and apartments in the recently renovated historic Auburn Flooring Building and the East Hill neighborhood are a welcome addition for young & retired professionals wanting to live downtown.
+Plaza for the Arts combines shops & eateries with business offices & corporate training space in the western entry of the business district.
 Click here if you are looking for available downtown commercial & residential property listings.
 Visit our real estate page!

 Best Small City